5 Signs Your Dog or Cat Would Be Happier With In-Home Care

 Leaving town should feel exciting — whether it’s a business trip, a long weekend getaway, or a well-earned family vacation.

-But for many pet owners, there’s a lingering worry:
+But for many pet owners, there’s a lingering worry: “Is my pet really okay when I’m gone?”

 While some animals adjust well to boarding environments, many dogs and cats are significantly more comfortable staying in their own home.
 If you’ve ever felt a little guilt at drop-off, you’re not alone.